 - Salt & Pepper to taste

-- While oven is preheating, cut brussel sprouts in half and add to a medium mixing bowl and drizzle with melted ghee
+- Place brussel sprouts in a medium mixing bowl and drizzle with melted ghee

 - Add seasonings and salt and pepper to brussel sprouts and toss to coat

-- Place on a sheet pan lined with parchment paper and roast for 20-25 minutes (my sweet spot was 23 minutes)
+- Place on a sheet pan lined with parchment paper and roast at 400 degrees for 20-25 minutes (my sweet spot was 23 minutes)

 - While the brussel sprouts are roasting, cut sausage into bit sized slices

-- When brussel sprouts have been in for 20-25 min, add sausage to sheet pan and roast for an additional 10-15 minutes until brussel sprouts have reach desired consistency
+- When brussel sprouts have been in for 20-25 min, add sausage to sheet pan and roast for an additional 10-15 minutes until brussel sprouts are crispy.